CNAs are important members of the healthcare team. They generally work under the direction of supervisory staff within a healthcare facility.

-Nurse Aide salaries in the United States vary by work setting and experience.
-The Bureau of Labor Statistics indicates that the median salary for Nursing Aides, Orderlies and Attendants in the United States in 2010 for was $24,010 per year, with a faster than average projected job growth until 2020 of 20 percent.
+Certified Nursing Assistant salaries in the United States vary by work setting and experience.
+The Bureau of Labor Statistics indicates the median salary for Nursing Assistants in the United States was $30,310 per year ($14.56 per hour) in May 2021, with an average growth rate of 5 percent between 2021 and 2031.

 CNAs are qualified to work in a variety of settings, including: